folio-org/stripes/doc/dev-guide.md

 In general, modules should not use CSS directly, nor rely on styling libraries such as Bootstrap, but should use low-lever components from `stripes-components`, which are pre-styled according to Stripes conventions.

+## Other (XXX to be integrated)

+Beware of re-using resource names in multiple components within a single module.